SWI-Prolog/tinker/README.md

   - Load large programs quickly as `.qlf` files.
   - Support for a basic debugger using the common `?- trace, mygoal.` command.
 Support for spy- and break-points.
+  - Demonstrates _async_ support using Prolog _engines_.

 ## Limitations and alternatives

-SWI-Tinker is over 10 times slower  than native SWI-Prolog on the same hardware.
+SWI-Tinker is about two times slower than  native SWI-Prolog on the same hardware.
 SWI-Tinker lacks  many  libraries   bundled  with  the  native version, either for reducing the size or because required primitives are lacking.
 It also lacks important features   of SWI-Prolog such as _multi threading_ and access to a lot of  system   resources.
 To get a list of available and not-available libraries, run

     ?- check_installation.